arXiv/arxiv-docs/source/help/moderation/index.md

 # arXiv moderation

 arXiv is a forum for professional members of the scientific community, providing rapid distribution of new research and maintaining a permanent collection of scientific work.
 As part of the service all submissions are subject to moderation.
-For more general information about the moderation process please [see our 2019 blog post](https://blog.arxiv.org/2019/08/29/our-moderation-process/).
+Material submitted to arXiv is expected to be self-contained and of interest, relevance, and value to the disciplines we serve.

 <span id="why-moderate"></span>
 ## Why does arXiv moderate submissions?